 How attached are you to your romantic partner?
 Do you think these attachment styles have anything to do with how you were raised?

-That may seem like a weird question, but psychologists have found that there is a strong connection between the relationship we have with our parents and how we approach romantic relationships as an adult.
+That may seem like a weird question, but psychologists have found a strong connection between our relationship with our parents and how we approach romantic relationships as an adult.
 Adults display one of four different attachment styles.
-Your attachment style could make a big difference in how you view yourself in a relationship, how you treat your partner, or how you handle a breakup, so take the time to learn about them and make your dating life easier!
+Your attachment style could make a big difference in how you view yourself in a relationship, treat your partner, or handle a breakup, so take the time to learn about them and make your dating life easier!

 What Are Attachment Styles?